google-coral/project-posenet/README.md

-PoseNet works under the hood, I recommend you take a look at the original [research paper](https://arxiv.org/abs/1803.08225) or this [medium post](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) whihch describes the raw heatmaps produced by the convolutional model.
+PoseNet works under the hood, I recommend you take a look at the original [research paper](https://arxiv.org/abs/1803.08225) or this [medium post](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) which describes the raw heatmaps produced by the convolutional model.